 3.1.3 Third Party Contracts

-The County will subcontract the services listed in Exhibit F. The County may subcontract other Work or services with Sound Transit’s approval.
+The County will subcontract the services listed in Exhibit F. The County may subcontract other Work with Sound Transit’s approval.
 Unless otherwise provided herein, prior to initiating procurement of a subcontractor to perform services for Sound Transit under this Agreement, the County will provide an estimated scope, cost, and schedule to Sound Transit for review and prior approval.
 Any Third-Party contract requires the approval by Sound Transit prior to the commencement of Work.
 Such approval is not to be unreasonably withheld, conditioned, or delayed.
 Sound Transit may review Third Party Work invoices at its sole discretion.
 Sound Transit will notify the County when a subcontract will require the incorporation of the federal grant funding conditions as provided in Subsection 23.1.2.

 3.1.4 Information Systems